 Claremont Rug Company Names Best-of-the-Best Antique Rugs Sold in 2015 With 5th Annual Online Gallery Exhibition

-OAKLAND, Calif.— For the fifth consecutive year, eminent art dealer Jan David Winitz, whose Claremont Rug Company gallery specializes in art-level Oriental carpets from the “Second Golden Age of Persian Weaving,” tomorrow opens an online exhibition of “best of the best” 19th century Persian and tribal rugs sold during 2015.
+OAKLAND, CA— For the fifth consecutive year, eminent art dealer Jan David Winitz, whose Claremont Rug Company gallery specializes in art-level Oriental carpets from the “Second Golden Age of Persian Weaving,” tomorrow opens an online exhibition of “best-of-the-best” 19th century Persian and tribal rugs sold during 2015.

 A total of 40 high-collectible 19th-century rugs in a variety of Persian and Caucasian weaving styles will be displayed on the Gallery’s website Jan.
 15 through March 22, 2016.

 “Because most of these carpets were offered only to the clients who bought them,” said Winitz, author of The Guide to Purchasing an Oriental Rug, “this exhibition is the only time that anyone else will likely ever see them.
 Many of these pieces went directly in private collections and are unlikely to return to the market.
 Numerous clients comment that the annual Best of the Best exhibition is one of the year’s highlights for them, the equivalent of an invitation-only museum exhibition.”